krakjoe/apcu-ps/README.md

 This module uses the APCu allocator, but a separate APCu cache to store sessions.

-NOTE: APCu will need to be configured with enough shared memory to store sessions, this is hugely dependant on your application.
+*NOTE:* _APCu will need to be configured with enough shared memory to store sessions, this is hugely dependant on your application._

 Things To Do
 ============

-Persist sessions to disk on shutdown
+* Persist sessions to disk on shutdown
-Add some ini configuration for session cache
+* Allow configuration of PS cache via INI

 How To
 ======